GalGurGurevich/MusicCenter/README.md

 5. **TypeScript**
    I would add actual types instead of (`any`) of course, simply due to time and being unfamiliar with the API objects.

+6. **Responsive UI**
+   I would add and support mobile layout as well.

 ## 🛠️ Getting Started

 Make sure you have the following installed on your machine: